consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_configuration_file.md

   <!-- Mandatory dependencies on plugins or modules.
        The FQN module names in <depends> elements are used to determine IDE compatibility for the plugin.
-       Include at least the module shown below to indicate compatibility with IntelliJ Platform-based products.
+       Include at least the module shown below to indicate compatibility with Consulo-based products.
        Also, include dependencies on other plugins as needed.
        See "Compatibility with Multiple Products" and "Plugin Dependencies" for more information.  -->
   <depends>com.intellij.modules.platform</depends>